 RESTORE: REcognition of the Social Theatre Operator as a professional to tackle the Risk of social Exclusion

-Based on these premises, the project intends to promote cooperation and exchange of good practices at European level and intends to make use of the advantage of the EU transparency and recognition tools to increase the training opportunities and employability of professionals working in the field of Social Theatre.
+Based on these premises, the project intends to promote cooperation and exchange of good practices at European level and intends to make use of the advantage of the European Union’s transparency and recognition tools to increase training opportunities and employment possibilities for professionals working in the field of Social Theatre.

 In particular, the specific objectives of the project are:

-- To strengthen cooperation and facilitate the exchange of good practices in the field of non-formal education among partner organisations
+- to strengthen cooperation and facilitate the exchange of good practices in the field of informal education among the organisations taking part in the project

-- To boost a process for the recognition and standardization at EU level of the SOCIAL THEATRE OPERATOR (STO), a new professional figure defined in terms of knowledge, competences and skills
+- to define a process of recognition and standardisation of the SOCIAL THEATRE OPERATOR profession at European Union level, a new professional figure declined in terms of knowledge, competences and skills

-The main target groups addressed by the project can be identified at three levels:
+- The main target groups of the project can be identified on different levels

-- Groups at high risk of social exclusion and segregation such as migrants, disabled, prisoners, ethnic minorities, former drug addicts, NEETs, etc.
+Groups at high risk of social exclusion and segregation such as migrants, disabled people, prisoners, ethnic minorities, former drug addicts, NEETs, etc.

 The most important tangible results of the project are three Intellectual Outputs, namely:

-- Description of the EU standard professional profile of the Social Theatre Operator according to EU standards;
+IO1: The description of the professional profile of the Social Theatre Operator according to EU standards;

 IO3: Methodological indications for the validation, recognition and certification of the profession at national level.

-- Three Peer Learning Workshops (in Italy, Portugal and Poland) to share good practices in training and working with different disadvantaged groups of adult learners.
+Peer-to-Peer Learning Workshops (in Italy, Portugal and Poland) to share good practice in training and working with disadvantaged groups of adult learners